The Science Education Program is accredited by the National Council for the

 The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in science education.

-The Science Education Program prepares students for licensure to teach in junior high, middle school,
+The Science Education Program prepares students for licensure to teach in middle school, junior high, and high school.

 Science Education is an interdisciplinary program.
 The program contains three components: